BretFisher/kubernetes-mastery/slides/assignments/04customlb.md

 --

-For the bonus question, we will need to change the name of the service.

---

-One way to do that is to dump the YAML of the service, edit it, and load it anew.
+We're not at the point of writing our own YAML from scratch, so you'll need to use the `kubectl edit` command to modify existing resources.

 ---